About Lance J. Dorrel

 Get News, Updates, and a Free Gift

-Sign up to receive my e-mail newsletter and get news and updates on my writing and research… and be among the first to pre-order my novel A Dance With Death: An Irish Soldier of Fortune at the Little Bighorn!
+Sign up to receive my e-mail newsletter and get news and updates on my writing and research!

 As a gesture of my gratitude, I’ll send you an exclusive e-book full of little-known stories about one Native American warrior society’s involvement with the battle at the Little Bighorn — your free gift!